 Rules of Use

-- Users must maintain quiet and not engage in any behavior that interferes with the normal use of the library, interferes with library user or staff comfort, safety, and the quiet and peaceful enjoyment of the library.
+- Users must not engage in any behavior that interferes with the normal use of the library, interferes with library user or staff comfort, safety, and the quiet and peaceful enjoyment of the library.
 This includes but is not limited to:

-- Making loud or unreasonable noise or other disturbance, including disruptive use of personal communications or entertainment devices.
+- Making unreasonable noise or other disturbance, including disruptive use of personal communications or entertainment devices.

 - Unreasonable use of the library restrooms, including laundering and bathing.

-- Strong, pervasive odors, including odors caused by perfume or cologne.
+- Strong, pervasive odors, including odors caused by perfume or cologne that unreasonably interfere with library user or staff comfort, safety, use, or peaceful enjoyment of the library.

 - Removing shirts, shoes or using blankets for sleeping (CA Civil Code §43 and CA Penal Code §415 and §647).